henryhale/gopack/README.md

     runs-on: ubuntu-latest

     steps:
+      # checkout repository
+      - uses: actions/checkout@v4

-      # Setup Go
+      # setup go
+      - uses: actions/setup-go@v5
+        with:
-      # use actions/setup-go
+          go-version: ">=1.24.0" # the go version to install and use
       # ...

       # build with go
       - name: Build and package binaries
         uses: henryhale/gopack@v1.0.2
         with:
           path: "./my-go-project"